mozzius/arbitra/docs/Arbitra.md

 ### Research

-The [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf) was used to understand much of how a cryptocurrency works.
+The Bitcoin whitepaper (https://bitcoin.org/bitcoin.pdf) was used to understand much of how a cryptocurrency works.
-[This video](https://www.youtube.com/watch?v=bBC-nXj3Ng4) was also very helpful.
+"Ever wonder how Bitcoin (and other cryptocurrencies) actually work?" (https://www.youtube.com/watch?v=bBC-nXj3Ng4) by 1Brown3Blue was also very helpful.
-[This article](https://medium.com/developers-writing/building-a-desktop-application-with-electron-204203eeb658) was useful as reference when building the Electron app, as well as the [Electron Quick Start Guide](https://electron.atom.io/docs/tutorial/quick-start/).
+"Building a desktop application with Electron" (https://medium.com/developers-writing/building-a-desktop-application-with-electron-204203eeb658) was useful as reference when building the Electron app, as well as the Electron Quick Start Guide (https://electron.atom.io/docs/tutorial/quick-start/).

 ### A brief introduction to Cryptocurrencies